adrianAnyansi/MarblesNameGrabber/# TODO.md

 ## todo today

-Seperate the server from the router so I can test different frameworks easily
+Seperate the server from the router so I can test different frameworks easily (Ok Express is good enough for me, I wasn't running production and now the response time went 2000ms > 1000ms) Improve the logging so I don't write a bunch while iterating

+Write the auto-quit function

 Then work on the image recogn page probably